Trying to find an Asheville wine bar in the sea of beer? It’s possible! Don’t miss these delicious wine bars in Asheville, NC – from locals.

 Weinhaus Asheville | 86 Patton Ave, Asheville, NC 28801

-Formerly in the old Rustic Grape building and located behind the Aloft Hotel, enjoy an intimate atmosphere at Marked Tree.
-This Asheville wine bar may be tiny, but Marked Tree Vineyard wines are large in flavors.
+Situated in the former Rustic Grape and located behind the Aloft Hotel, enjoy an intimate atmosphere at Marked Tree.

 Did you know that Biltmore’s winery used to house the former dairy?
 In fact, that beautiful tunnel that you walk down to enter the winery used to be full of cow….yea…

-Biltmore offers a variety of activities for wine lovers, including a wine bar.
-You will need a ticket or annual pass to enter the property, though.
-Your general ticket price includes a complimentary wine tasting.
+Biltmore offers a variety of activities for wine lovers, including a wine bar in Asheville.
+You will need a ticket, overnight property reservation, or an annual pass to enter the estate, though.

 If you are headed to Biltmore, be sure to check out our guide for getting the most out of that Biltmore ticket price.